dell-research-harvard/AmericanStories/README.md

 ## Replication

 We provide all models and scripts used to create American Stories.
-Processing newspaper scans is relatively simple:
+Processing newspaper scans is relatively simple.
+Follow the instructions below or refer to the "Processing Scans Example Notebook" above.

 1. Clone this repo to a relevant location and install dependencies: